Summary

-The installPackageFromZip() GraphQL mutation field may be used to install a package from file provided in multipart or form-data (i.e, name=file) in a specific view.
+The installPackageFromZip() GraphQL mutation field may be used to install a package from a file provided in multipart or form-data (i.e, name=file) in a specific view.

 API Stability Long-Term